microsoft/onnxruntime/docs/tutorials/azureml.md

 We begin by instantiating a workspace object from the existing workspace created earlier in the configuration notebook.

-Note that the following code assumes you have a config.json file containing the subscription information in the same directory as the notebook, or in a sub-directory called .azureml.
+Note that, the following code assumes you have a config.json file containing the subscription information in the same directory as the notebook, or in a sub-directory called .azureml.
 You can also supply the workspace name, subscription name, and resource group explicity using the Workspace.get() method.

 ```python
 import os